1996 NCAA Division I men's ice hockey tournament

 The 1996 NCAA Division I men's ice hockey tournament involved 12 schools playing in single-elimination tournament to determine the national champion of men's National Collegiate Athletic Association (NCAA) Division I college ice hockey.
 It began on March 22, 1996, and ended with the championship game on March 30.
 A total of 11 games were played.
 The top two seeds in each region received a bye into the tournament quarterfinals.

-In the regional semifinals, Michigan's Mike Legg scored one of the most memorable goals in hockey history.
+In the regional semifinals, Michigan's Mike Legg scored a high wraparound goal that, in the U.S., is now known as a Michigan goal.

 The University of Michigan, coached by Red Berenson, won the national championship with a 3–2 victory over Colorado College in overtime in front of 12,957 fans.

 Qualifying teams

 The at-large bids and seeding for each team in the tournament were announced after the conference tournaments concluded.
 The Central Collegiate Hockey Association (CCHA) had four teams receive a berth in the tournament, the ECAC and Hockey East each had three teams receive a berth in the tournament, while the Western Collegiate Hockey Association (WCHA) had two berths.